dianalaplace/dianalaplace/README.md

 **ML in Life Sciences · Bioinformatics**

 I build machine learning pipelines for genomic and transcriptomic data - from raw variant calls to biological insight.
-My work sits at the intersection of computational biology and applied ML, with a focus on rare disease genetics and musculoskeletal conditions.

 ---